Last Visited - 2013

 and I imagine they put on quite the show.

-Also worth attending - The South Island DHL Saloon Series and the Sprintcar War of the Wings Series
+Also worth attending - The South Island DHL Saloon Series (when it runs) and the Sprintcar War of the Wings Series

 look to be the best of the rest.